 I came to my work following personal experience of changes in my life through the support of therapeutic relationships.
 I am fascinated by the human body, the psychology of health and how people can recover and grow following difficult and overwhelming moments in their lives.
 I have studied various approaches in the fields of Craniosacral Therapy, bodywork and psychological wellbeing and I continue to learn and develop as a practitioner.

-Alongside my clinical practice I facilitate workshops for qualified craniosacral therapists.
+Alongside my clinical practice I facilitate workshops for qualified craniosacral therapists and am also part of the tutor team for Body Intelligence Training where I support student practitioners on craniosacral therapy training courses.
 I enjoy the process of personal and professional growth as students integrate a deeper understanding of the body with their own life experience.
 Anatomy and trauma skills have become particular areas of interest in my teaching work.
 I also offer clinical supervision to craniosacral therapists and bodyworkers.

 Looking after my own health is important and I find support in several ways.
 I find having regular Craniosacral and Psychotherapy sessions to be a particularly beneficial combination.
 I enjoy an active lifestyle through various forms of movement and exercise as well as other physical practices that support my wellbeing.